Love Stories from the Land of Many Lakes, part 7

 These narratives are of a sacred, healing nature and told within a romantic context, their allegorical themes often provided with a personal touch.

 Today's story is woven around an (as yet unfinished) painting by Simone McLeod, titled Earth and Sky, an acrylic canvas titled The Sleeping Giant by my friend, the late Moses Amik, and two sets of wedding rings designed and handcrafted by myself, made with different materials yet provided with similar designs and a shared theme.
 The theme of the rings, two lovers meeting in a special, magical sphere where sky and earth meet, is inspired by the dramatic, imagination-stirring silhouette of Nibaan Misaabe, the Sleeping Giant.
-The Sleeping Giant is a formation of mesas and sills on Sibley Peninsula which resembles a giant lying on its back when viewed from the west to north-northwest section of Thunder Bay, Ontario, Canada.
+The Sleeping Giant is a formation of mesas and sills on Sibley Peninsula which resembles a giant lying on his back when viewed from the west to north-northwest section of Thunder Bay, Ontario, Canada.

 Do not fret niinimoshenh